 West Liberty University is determined to provide a campus environment free of violence for all members of the campus community.
 For this reason, WLU does not tolerate stalking.
-Perpetrators of such acts will be pursued to the fullest extent possible.
+Perpetrators of such acts will be fully pursued possible.
 WLU is also committed to supporting victims of stalking through the appropriate provision of safety and support services.